A Max-Min Entropy Framework for Reinforcement Learning: Methodology

 \subsection{Max-Min Entropy RL}

-In order to break the unwanted positive feedback loop under maximum (i.e., max-max) entropy in the previous subsection and promote genuine exploration, we require the policy to visit rare states with lower entropy more frequently.
-For this, we aim to learn the $Q$-function so that states with lower entropy have higher $Q$-values.
+In order to break the unwanted positive feedback loop occurring when implementing the maximum entropy framework (i.e., max-max entropy framework) in the previous subsection, we must reduce the policy entropy difference between states to reduce the $Q$-value difference between states in the feedback loop.
+For this, we aim to learn the $Q$-function so that the policy visits states with low entropy, and the policy update increases the policy entropy of these low-entropy states.
 Under this principle, we propose a new max-min entropy (MME) framework that aims to learn the $Q$-function to estimate the negative sum of policy entropy, while maintaining the policy entropy maximization term $\mathcal{H}(\pi(\cdot|s_t))$ in the policy update to increase the policy entropy of the visited states.
-We define the reversed soft $Q$-function $Q_R^\pi(s_t,a_t)$ for MME as
+Thus, we define the reversed soft $Q$-function $Q_R^\pi(s_t,a_t)$ for MME as